rust-lang/rust/src/doc/tarpl/unchecked-uninit.md

 Unfortunately, this opens us up to all kinds of problems.
 Assignment has a different meaning to Rust based on whether it believes that a variable is initialized or not.
-If it's uninitialized, then Rust will semantically just memcopy the bits over the uninitialized ones, and do nothing else.
+If it's believed uninitialized, then Rust will semantically just memcopy the bits over the uninitialized ones, and do nothing else.
 However if Rust believes a value to be initialized, it will try to `Drop` the old value!
 Since we've tricked Rust into believing that the value is initialized, we can no longer safely use normal assignment.

 This is also a problem if you're working with a raw system allocator, which returns a pointer to uninitialized memory.